top of page

 Ginette-Mohr-photobyDahliaKatz-6-768x769.jpeg

-A note from Audio Adventures Producer Ginette Mohr
+A note from Producer

 Several years ago, I found myself struggling with the fatigue that accompanies new motherhood.
-There were joys for sure, but it was notably in the kitchen where I felt most overwhelmed.
+There were joys for sure, but it was in the kitchen where I felt most overwhelmed.

 Snapshots from my kitchen: